TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

    The :guilabel:`Behaviour` tab of the page properties

-Here is an explanation of some of the common sections and fields:
+Here is an explanation of some of the common sections and fields of the Behaviour tab:

 Links to this Page
 ------------------